adroitwhiz/after-effects-to-blender-export/README.md

 Choose the destination of the exported camera data file.
 This file can then be imported into Blender.

 #### Time range
-If set to "Whole comp", then keyframes will be generated for the entire duration of the composition.
-If set to "Work area", keyframes will only be generated within the composition's work area, which is faster.
+- "Whole comp": keyframes will be generated for the entire duration of the composition.
+- "Work area": keyframes will only be generated within the composition's work area.
+- "Camera layer duration": keyframes will only be generated within the duration(s) of the exported camera layer(s).

 #### Comp camera is centered